Lazylllama/jsfour-legitimation/README.md

 >[!NOTE]
->QB and extension remake of https://github.com/jonassvensson4/jsfour-legitimation 🙂
+>This is my remake of https://github.com/jonassvensson4/jsfour-legitimation 🙂